People were trained in our job training program.

 People + Community + Farming Growing food stimulates individual and community transformation.
 Growing Home builds opportunities for meaningful and sustaining employment through job training, and builds community by championing local, healthy food options for all.

-Pounds of organic produce were harvested from our urban farms.
+Pounds of organic produce were sold in Englewood.

 Neighbors and friends attended our cooking demonstrations, advocacy workshops, and other community events.